-On Saturday, June 10, the Richmond Beach Community Association sponsored the annual self-guided tour of local gardens.
-See below for the links to a slideshow of this and last year's highlights.
+On Saturday, June 9, the Richmond Beach Community Association sponsored the annual self-guided tour of local gardens.
+See below for the links to a slideshow of last year's highlights.

 What better way to get kids interested in eating their veggies than to teach them how to grow them and involve them in the process?
 In partnership with Tilth Alliance (formerly Seattle Tilth), the students at St. Luke’s School collect food waste from the classrooms and lunchroom in order to feed the worms in worm bins, ending the process with collecting the compost from containers to nourish their plants.
 Enjoy seeing what different grade levels are growing in each of their boxes and hear what student ambassadors have to say about their exciting program.